SustainableMobility/highway-classification-osm/README.md

 # highway-classification-osm
-Python code to classify roads and paths based on highway tags present in OpenStreetMap
+Python code to classify roads and paths based on highway tags present in OpenStreetMap.

+## Classes
+- **Arterial roads** included high-capacity roads built for faster motor vehicle travel with low accessibility.
+- **Collector roads** included roads that provide higher access than arterials while compromising on mobility, and connected arterial and local roads.
+- **Local roads** comprised the majority of the network, with the highest access and lowest mobility, mostly built around residential land-use.
+- **Paths and crossings** included all off-road paths (dedicated and shared bike paths) and road crossings.

 ## Technology
   * Python